tensorspace-team/tensorspace/docs/preprocess/tfKeras/tfKeras.md

 <img src="https://github.com/zchholmes/tsp_image/blob/master/tf_keras/tf_keras_predict_1.png" alt="predict output 1" width="705" >

 **Note:**
-* The output is random in the example above.
+* Since the we used a random input, the output would be random as well.

 ### <div id="addOutputs">2 Insert multiple intermediate outputs</div>
 If the output from the previous step is correct, we can find the output is actually a single array(softmax result) predicted by the model.
 The array represents the probability of each digits that the input image could be.

 One important purpose of TensorSpace is to show the internal relations among different layers, so we need to find the way to catch the outputs from intermediate layers during the prediction.

 First, we can use summary() command to check the general structure.
-We can also loop all the layers to find out all layer names.
+We can also loop all layers to find out all layer names.
 ```
 model.summary()
-for l in model.layers:
+for layer in model.layers:
-     print(l.name)
+     print(layer.name)
 ```
 <img src="https://github.com/zchholmes/tsp_image/blob/master/tf_keras/tf_keras_summary.png" alt="summary" width="705" >

-If the layers are given proper names (add "name" property), we can find them from the summary.
+If the layers are given proper names (i.e. if add a **"name"** property while building the model), we can find them from the summary.

 **Note:**
 * If the model is loaded from an existed model, the name of each layer should be relevant to the layer class in most cases.